Resources

 Three Steps to a Healthy Heart Community: A Toolkit for Change Through Collective Action

 The Population Health Innovation Lab partnered with the Centers for Disease Control and Prevention (CDC) to explore and identify effective strategies to support collaboration among change agents in business, public health, healthcare, and community organizations in the implementation of evidence-based strategies to improve hypertension control from the CDC’s 6 | 18 Initiative.
-The interactive Toolkit for Change was informed by interviews with key informants from the business sector, health plans, healthcare providers, and nonprofit organizations and is a starting place for those interested in making an impact on their community’s heart health.
+The interactive Toolkit for Change was informed by interviews with key informants from the business sector, health plans, healthcare providers, and nonprofit organizations.
+It is a starting place for those interested in making an impact on their community’s heart health.

 Powering Change: Building Healthy, Equitable Communities Together Curriculum